2020 NFL Draft: Burrow leads 3 QBs in top six

 The fourth pick and first without a connection to the Buckeyes was Georgia offensive tackle Andrew Thomas to the New York Giants at No. 4, before the Miami Dolphins used the first of their three first-round picks to select Tagovailoa.
 Tagovailoa's durability -- hip surgery, multiple ankle surgeries, a knee injury and broken finger -- was a headline in recent months, but medical professionals signed off on his physical.
 Tagovailoa is an explosive runner with good feet, and the southpaw was accurate on throws down the field at Alabama.
 He was 22-2 as a starter for the Crimson Tide with 87 touchdowns and 11 interceptions.

 Alabama's third player in the top 12 was wide receiver Henry Ruggs, the first draft pick in the history of the Las Vegas Raiders.
 True to franchise form, Ruggs was the fastest player at the combine, running a 4.27 40-yard dash.
+Las Vegas drafted Ohio State cornerback Damon Arnette 19th, using a selection from the Chicago Bears in the Khalil Mack deal.
 Iowa offensive tackle Tristan Wirfs was the 13th pick after the first trade of the draft put Tampa Bay on the clock.
 The Buccaneers traded up one spot with the NFC champion San Francisco 49ers, sending a fourth-round pick and getting a seventh-rounder back.
 The Niners drafted defensive tackle Javon Kinlaw with the choice they received from the Indianapolis Colts in a swap for defensive lineman DeForest Buckner.

 --Field Level Media